lcgothen/IK_MORF/README.md

     - TYPE: 0 is using the equations and 1 is using the neural networks
     - N_TRIALS: number of trials to be executed

+**Note:** the neural networks used can be changed by changing the file **ann_config.yml**.
+For neural networks trained with data generated with the equations, use `reverse: 1`.
+For neural networks trained with data generated with the simulation or the real robot, use `reverse: 0`.

 ## Control code for the real robot

 - Connect to morf's network